OpenTermsArchive/opentermsarchive.org/content/jobs/analyst.md

 ---
 title: Analyst position
-html_description: Join Open Terms Archive as an analyst.
+html_description: (Applications closed) Join Open Terms Archive as an analyst.
 Bring light to the evolution of big tech policies.
-Apply by July 27, 2025.
 ---

 # Analyst position hiring

-**Join Open Terms Archive as an analyst.
-Bring light to the evolution of big tech policies.
-Apply by July 27, 2025.**
+**This opportunity is closed since July 28, 2025.**

 ## Why that job is timely and important